 It’s clear then that companies must have a range of security systems in place to secure and back up their data.
 But it’s also your responsibility to know where these hosted providers store their data.

-If a security service is hosting your data in the cloud, it’s important to know where it’s going to be stored physically.
+If a service is hosting your corporate data in the cloud, it’s important to know where it’s going to be stored physically.
 A report recently ranked the top fifteen safest countries to store data.
 These are countries where it’s statistically least likely your data will be at risk, with Switzerland and Singapore at the top.
 Canada has become a popular choice for storing data due to paranoia about US government data surveillance.
 Many companies though, simply want their data held nationally rather than overseas.